aws/aws-application-networking-k8s/docs/deployment/index.md

 This example migrates a Kubernetes service (HTTPRoute inventory) from one Kubernetes cluster to a different Kubernetes cluster.
 For example, it will:

-* Migrate the Kubernetes inventory service from a Kubernetes v1.19 cluster to a different Kubernetes v1.21 cluster.
+* Migrate the Kubernetes inventory service from a Kubernetes v1.19 cluster to a Kubernetes v1.21 cluster in a different VPC.
 * Scale up the Kubernetes inventory service to run it in another cluster (and another VPC) in addition to the current cluster.

 The following figure illustrates this: